 If you have federal student loans

-If you have federal student loans and are currently enrolled or recently left a college or university that has shut its doors, you may be able to discharge (cancel) your loans by applying for a closed school discharge , which requires you to fill out a form .
+If you have federal student loans and are currently enrolled or recently left a college or university that has shut its doors, you may be able to discharge (cancel) your loans by , which requires you to .

 This option is only a possibility if your school closes.
 If you are attending a school that is sold, you may not be eligible to ask for discharge under this process, even if your school no longer offers your program of study.

 If you do have your federal loans discharged and you end up transferring credits to a similar program, you may have to pay back the loans that were discharged.